 Welcome to the reference resources research guide for Wright Library!

 Whether you are a first year Master's student or a sixth year PhD student, you should be able to find information you need using these resources.

 Below are four highlighted aggregate databases with search tips to begin your research.
-Below that is a quick guide to using eBooks at PTS and beyond.
+Below that is a quick guide to using eBooks at Princeton Seminary and beyond.
 To the left of this box, you will find a list of the departments here at the seminary.
 Clicking on their names will take you to a curated list of subject specific databases to further your research.

 To browse the e-books accessible through Wright Library's Summon Search, follow these steps: